Govardhanaraokotla/VRV-Security---RBAC/README.md

-# 🌟 Django Authentication System with RBAC
+# 🌟 Flask Authentication System with RBAC

-Welcome to the **Django Authentication System** with Role-Based Access Control (RBAC)!
-This project implements user authentication, registration, and a personalized dashboard using Django.
+Welcome to the **Flask Authentication System** with Role-Based Access Control (RBAC)!
+This project implements user authentication, registration, and a personalized dashboard using Flask.

 ---